 Estimating Buck Population

 Finding multiple sheds in an area can give you an idea of the buck population in that area.
 This information can be used to determine if the area has a healthy buck population, and whether or not it’s worth hunting during the upcoming season.
 But, just because you don’t find any sheds doesn’t mean bucks aren’t in the area.
-Shed hunting can be tough even for the most experienced shed hunter.
+Scouting and finding sheds can be tough even for the most experienced shed hunter.

 Learning the Terrain